 The Warehouse Manager job is a really important part of the supply chain process.
-It is the Warehouse Manager who oversees the efficient receipt, storage and despatch of goods.
+It is the Warehouse Manager who oversees the efficient receipt, storage and dispatch of goods.

 Working as a Warehouse Manager within the International/Domestic Courier Industry means that you could be handling a wide range of goods for clients from food, clothing, household products, industrial parts, in-fact anything that can be bought or sold.